snps-steve/Offline-Image-Creator/README.md

 1. **Checking for required packages and tools**: The script checks for necessary Python packages and command-line tools.

-2. **Cleaning up**: The script deletes any existing `hub` directory and `images` file to ensure a clean environment.
+2. **Cleaning up**: The script deletes any existing `hub` directory and `images` files to ensure a clean environment.

 3. **Selecting Black Duck version**: You will be prompted to select a Black Duck version from a list of supported versions.
 The default version is `2024.7.0`.

 4. **Obtaining image names and versions**: The script clones the specified version of the Black Duck repository to obtain the necessary image names and versions.

 5. **Asking about 'extra' images required**:
-    - Whether you need BDBA containers (default: no).
+    - Whether you need Black Duck Binary Analysis (BDBA) containers (default: no).
     - Whether you need Reversing Labs containers (default: no).
-    - Whether you need UBI (hardened) images (default: no).
-Please note: currently the script can't download the hardened Iron Bank images.
+    - Whether you need Iron Bank UBI (hardened) images (default: no).
+Please note: currently, the script can't download the hardened Iron Bank images.
 I'm working on trying to fix that.

 6. **Authentication to Iron Bank registry**: If Iron Bank hardened UBI images are required, you will be prompted to enter your Iron Bank username and CLI secret to authenticate (you won't be able to see the CLI secret).
 The script then creates a 'docker-config.json' file that contains the username, CLI secret, and the base64 encoded username:cli secret.
 The script pulls the information it needs from here to successfully authenticate to the Iron Bank repository.